 Some Wednesdays seem to come faster than others and this was a “fast” week!
 But it’s always good to gather for Gluten-Free Wednesdays (GFW) and the wide and delicious assortment of gluten-free eating ideas.
 Recipes like Gluten-Free Copycat Starbucks Pumpkin Scones and much more!

-If you’re new here, GFW is the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker and Lynn of Lynn’s Kitchen Adventures.
+If you’re new here, GFW is the weekly blog carnival that I co-host with my friends Linda of Gluten-Free Homemaker (sadly, this site is no longer active) and Lynn of Lynn’s Kitchen Adventures.
 If you’re a blogger, please link up your gluten-free eating ideas (following guidelines at the bottom of this post).
 Link up to either my, Linda’s, or Lynn’s GFW post and your submission will show up on all three of our blogs.
 Plus, each week my co-hosts and I get to choose our favorites and highlight them in our posts.
 While choosing what to highlight can prove very difficult, it is also a lot of fun to share with you some terrific eating ideas that you might have missed the first go-’round!

 My Highlights from gfe